at1as/Flashcards/README.md

 ### Output

 Files will be generated in the output directory.
-For an input file of `questions/1.txt` an output of `output/q1.html` and `output/a1.html` for the question and answer, respectively
+For an input file of `questions/1.txt` an output of `output/q1.html` and `output/a1.html` for the question and answer, respectively.

+Use arrow keys (left and right) to navigate through flashcards.
+When the end of the series is reached, it will loop back around to the first slide